Rufxz/Basic_Calc_UI_with_no_Operations/README.md

 # Basic Calc UI with no Operations
-This is a Calc UI with no logic or operations, it consists of just the layout and buttons, clicked when pressed.
+This is a Calc UI with no logic or operations, it consists of just the layout and buttons are clickable when pressed.